-Why is that so?
 It's simple, really.
 People are less motivated and put in less effort to succeed when they know the consequences of failure aren't terribly severe.
-If you have that "insurance," as Milkman calls it — a backup girlfriend, say, or a good job acting in local theater in case Hollywood falls through — you may not work as hard.
+If you have that "insurance," as Milkman called it — a backup girlfriend, say, or a good job acting in local theater in case Hollywood falls through — you may not work as hard.
 Because, even if you fail, you'll be OK.

-"You are effectively constructing an emotional safety net," the authors write, "which may dampen your goal desire."
+"You are effectively constructing an emotional safety net," the authors wrote, "which may dampen your goal desire."

-Shin and Milkman go even further.
+Shin and Milkman went even further.
 They found that even thinking about a backup plan can impede your progress in achieving that primary goal.

-"It's not about having a backup option that we can take into the real world," Shin says.
+"It's not about having a backup option that we can take into the real world," Shin said.
 "What we're studying here is more about planning what you're doing, in your mind."

-Commitment, or the desire and effort needed to reach a goal, plays a huge part in the study.
-"P]rimary goal commitment is increased by having an additional means of attaining the primary goal," they write, "but primary goal desire is decreased by making a backup plan."
+Commitment, or the desire and effort needed to reach a goal, played a huge part in the study. "[P]rimary goal commitment is increased by having an additional means of attaining the primary goal," they wrote, "but primary goal desire is decreased by making a backup plan."

-Shin is quick to point out that the study looks only at goals that can be achieved through effort.
+Shin was quick to point out that the study looks only at goals that can be achieved through effort.
 Those are the ones affected negatively by thinking about or having a plan B.

 For other goals, like ones that involve luck?
 Say, a desire to get rich playing the stock market or to retire to Aruba once you hit on one of those scratch-off lottery tickets?